Contents

 Where: France, Belgium, Spain, and Portugal

-How much: Monthly subscription of €39.90, plus variable commission based on products sold (including shipping and VAT) ranging from 8 percent to 14 percent.
+How much: Monthly subscription of €39.90, plus variable commission based on products sold (including shipping and VAT) ranging from 8% to 14%.
 There are no listing fees.

 Customer profile: Fnac has more than 12.4 million unique visitors per month and the average basket size of its client base is high.